 An essential way to gain traction within a sector is to have a defined personal brand clearly representing what value you bring to your category.
 An effective way to do this is to combine “expert zones” to find your “genius zone”.
 A “genius zone”, as described in “The Big Leap” by Gay Hendrick, is an intersection between two fields where you have expertise which enables you to make a unique contribution.

 Optimise your Profile

 Your profile should reflect the personal brand that you previously designed.
 Investing in a professional photo that suits your industry is a must, as well as a matching bio and banner image.
 Furthermore, identify 5 keywords that are oftentimes associated with your field and use them throughout your profile, as well as within all the content you share.
-A tag line that represents your personal brand should be used in your title and when appropriate in posts or content.
+A tag line that represents your personal brand should be used in your title and in posts or content when appropriate.